ylashin/angular-azure-blob-upload/README.md

   complete: // complete callback function,
   error: // error callback function,
-  blockSize: // Use this to override the DefaultBlockSize, mediaUpload : //send it as false for normal blob uploads and true for media services uploads }
+  blockSize: // Use this to override the DefaultBlockSize,
+  fileName: // filename to use in case of media uploads mediaUpload : //send it as false for normal blob uploads and true for media services uploads }
 ```